Bible Study, Prayer, and Homily Resources

 “Do not be afraid; from now on you will be catching men.”
 When they brought their boats to the shore, they left everything and followed him.
 (Luke 5:10-11)

-Isaiah, Paul and Peter acknowledged their sin.
-That was good because the first stage in overcoming any problem is admitting that the problem exists.
+Isaiah, Paul, and Peter acknowledged their sin.
+That was good because the first stage in overcoming any problem is admitting the problem.
 Then they were cleansed of their sin and forgiven.
-If we do not know we are in sin we cannot be cleansed and we continue to carry the weight of sin around with us.
-Unfortunately now many people don’t realize that sin is what is causing the problems in their lives.
+If we do not know we are in sin, we do not know we need to be cleansed and we continue to carry the weight of sin around with us.
+Unfortunately now many people don’t realize that sin is causing the problems in their lives.
 I once heard a priest in Ireland relate that his niece who is a psychiatrist said to him that in the past when people were in sin they went to their priest to receive the Sacrament of Reconciliation but now they go to psychiatrists like her and the psychiatrists make lots of money.
-Don’t get me wrong, I have the greatest of respect for psychologists and psychiatrists and the great work they do to help people.
+Don’t get me wrong—I have the greatest respect for psychologists and psychiatrists and the great work they do to help people.
 But it is Jesus who forgives sin in the Sacrament of Reconciliation.

 If people do not know they are in sin, why not?
 One reason is that the world has convinced them that the teaching of the Church is wrong.
-They get their information from the media instead of from the teaching of God.
-If people do not get their teaching from God how can they know about the things of God and healing that comes from God when sin is forgiven?
-If people do not realize that it is sin that is causing their problems then they will not seek the solution for that sin in the correct place, forgiveness from Jesus.
-People have been deceived by the media and the secular teaching of the world just as Eve was deceived by the serpent in garden,
+They get their information from all kinds of media instead of from the teaching of God.
+If people do not get their teaching from God, how can they know about the things of God and the healing that comes from God when sin is forgiven?
+If people do not realize that sin is causing their problems, then they will not seek the solution for that sin in the correct place, forgiveness from Jesus.
+People have been deceived by all kinds of media and the secular teaching of the world just as Eve was deceived by the serpent in garden:

 The serpent asked the woman, “Did God really tell you not to eat from any of the trees in the garden?”
 The woman answered the serpent: “We may eat of the fruit of the trees in the garden; it is only about the fruit of the tree in the middle of the garden that God said, ‘You shall not eat it or even touch it, lest you die.’”
 But the serpent said to the woman: “You certainly will not die!
 No, God knows well that the moment you eat of it your eyes will be opened and you will be like gods who know what is good and what is bad.”
 (Gen 3:1-5)

-Yes, people have been deceived by the world and the teaching of the media to believe that the teaching of the Church and of God is wrong so now people do not even know they are in sin.
-But they still carry the weight of sin with them just as a plane is slowed by drag.
+Yes, people have been deceived by the world and the teaching of all kinds of media to believe that the teaching of the Church and of God is wrong so now people do not even know that sin is sin and they carry the weight of sin just as a plane is slowed by drag.

 Copyright © Fr.
 Tommy Lane 2007